gmshawon/native-elements/CONTRIBUTING.md

 ```

 ## Build
 You can build all the packages by running this command.
-This command is runned automatically before each commit to ensure that there are not linter issues.

 ```bash
 yarn build